 What is a Legal Point of Discharge?

 The Legal Point of discharge is the point specified by Council to which stormwater from a property must be discharged.
-In urban areas, this would be to Council's stormwater drain or to the kerb and channel (with a kerb adaptor).
-In rural areas it is typically the table drain on an adjacent road, but may include discharge to a dam, natural water course or on-site dispersal.
+In urban areas, this would be to Council's stormwater drain or to the kerb and channel.
+In rural areas it is generally the table drain on an adjacent road, but may include discharge to a dam, natural water course or on-site dispersal.

 What is Drainage Information?